jmcooper/angular-hogwarts-tdd-kata/README.md

 }]);
 ```

-Are we finished with the story? **Before calling a story done, it must be tested and deployed.**
+Are we finished with the story? **No, Professor Longbottom.
+Before calling a story done, it must be tested and deployed.**

 But this is only a Kata, we will start on the real work next week when you have a pair. **Ok, I won't deploy it and I won't write automated tests.
-But I must inspect my beautiful work (and make sure it is working).
+But I must inspect my beautiful work (and make sure it is working).**

-You can see it by loading ``app/index.html`` into your browser. **I am seeing the page now.**
+You can see it by loading ``app/index.html`` into your browser and clicking on Catalog (at the top). **I am seeing the page now.**

-Sweet, you have finished your story.
+Well done, young Wizard.
+You have finished your story.
 Another point for Hufflepuff. **Thank you, I like the write the test, see it fail, write code to make it pass, and then refactor rhythm.
-I also like seeing what the end user sees.
+I also like seeing what the end user sees.**

 Story: Register for Courses
 ---------------------------